AdobeDocs/analytics-learn.en/help/analysis-workspace/applying-segments/quick-segments-in-analysis-workspace.md

 ---

-# Quick Segments in Analysis Workspace
+# Quick segments in Analysis Workspace

-Quick Segments is a simplified segmentation experience directly in the Workspace canvas.
-Quick Segments allows users to build on-the-fly segments with up to three rules without having to leave your analysis workflow.
+"Quick segments" is a simplified segmentation experience directly in the Workspace canvas.
+Quick segments allows users to build on-the-fly segments with up to three rules without having to leave your analysis workflow.

 >[!VIDEO](https://video.tv.adobe.com/v/341466/?quality=12&learn=on)